-Our topic today is low sugar jams and jellies (along with sugar free jams and jellies).
+Our topic today is low sugar jam and jelly (along with sugar free jams and jellies).

 But still, there’s one thing you should know about canning low sugar jam…